kdeldycke/kevin-deldycke-blog/content/2011/apache-commands.md

   collector](https://web.archive.org/web/20111008000404/https://www.nedstat.com)
   delete all cookies but its own, thus breaking intranet's authentication.
-So we (thanks Matthieu!) came up with this unmaintainable hack on Apache side to hide our intranet's cookies to NedStat's Javascript embedded code:
+So we (thanks Matthieu!) came up with this unmaintainable hack on Apache side to hide our intranet's cookies to Nedstat's Javascript embedded code:

   ```apache
   <LocationMatch "/(.*)">